-The Draft Overseas Listing Rules stipulate that if an issuer meets the following conditions, its overseas offering and listing shall be determined as an "indirect overseas offering and listing by a domestic enterprise": (i) the operating revenue, total profits, total assets or net assets of the domestic enterprise in the most recent accounting year account for more than 50% of the corresponding figure in the issuer's audited consolidated financial statements for the same period; (ii) most of the senior managers in charge of business operation and management are Chinese citizens or have habitual residences in the PRC, the principal operation premises are located in the PRC or the operation activities are mostly conducted in the PRC.
+The Draft Overseas Listing Rules stipulate that the determination as to whether a domestic company is indirectly offering and listing securities in an overseas market shall be made on a substance-over-form basis and if an issuer meets the following conditions, its overseas offering and listing shall be determined as an "indirect overseas offering and listing by a domestic enterprise": (i) the operating revenue, total profits, total assets or net assets of the domestic enterprise in the most recent accounting year account for more than 50% of the corresponding figure in the issuer's audited consolidated financial statements for the same period; (ii) most of the senior managers in charge of business operation and management are Chinese citizens or have habitual residences in mainland China, the principal operation premises are located in mainland China or the operation activities are mostly conducted in mainland China.
 According to the Draft Overseas Listing Rules, in the case of an "indirect overseas offering and listing by a domestic enterprise," the issuer shall fulfill the filing procedures within three working days after the issuer makes an application for initial public offering and listing in an overseas market.
-The required filing materials for an initial public offering and listing should include at least the followings: the record-filing report and related undertakings; the regulatory opinions, record-filing, approval and other documents issued by competent regulatory authorities of relevant industries (if applicable); the security assessment opinion issued by relevant regulatory authorities (if applicable); the PRC legal opinion; and the prospectus.
+The required filing materials for an initial public offering and listing should include at least the followings: the record-filing report and related undertakings; the regulatory opinions, record-filing, approval and other documents issued by competent regulatory authorities of relevant industries (if applicable); the Security assessment opinion issued by relevant regulatory authorities (if applicable); the PRC legal opinion; and the prospectus.